All Things Bright and Beautiful (album): Critical reception

-All Things Bright and Beautiful has received mixed reviews, gaining a 49/100 score from Metacritic, an 8/10 score from IGN and a score of 5/10 from Spin.Allmusic writer Andrew Leahey praised the sound of the disc, calling Young "a top-notch producer; his music pops and fizzes with glitchy electronics, which he splashes throughout the track list like effervescent paint, and the songs all have an otherworldly sound about them, as though they were born in space and sent back to Earth in futuristic clothing."
-However, he derided the actual musical content, saying "there’s no bite to Young’s sugary confections, no break from the electro-pop treacle that he churns out like an emo Willy Wonka."
+All Things Bright and Beautiful has received mixed reviews, gaining a 49/100 score from Metacritic, an 8/10 score from IGN and a score of 5/10 from Spin.
+AllMusic writer Andrew Leahey praised the sound of the disc, calling Young "a top-notch producer; his music pops and fizzes with glitchy electronics, which he splashes throughout the track list like effervescent paint, and the songs all have an otherworldly sound about them, as though they were born in space and sent back to Earth in futuristic clothing."
+However, he derided the actual musical content, saying "there's no bite to Young’s sugary confections, no break from the electro-pop treacle that he churns out like an emo Willy Wonka."
 He ended up awarding the disc 2.5 stars of a possible 5.
+Caroline Sullivan of The Guardian stated that the album, "suffers from a lack of substance."
+Allison Stewart of The Washington Post called the album, "the Postal Service for tweens" at its best.
+Rudy K of Sputnikmusic remarked, "Adam's lyrics may be poetry, but it's All Things Bright and Beautiful's array of effervescent electro-pop backing tracks that make them into an organic artistic statement."
+She also stated that the album, "leaves no musical stone unturned."

+A positive review came from Glenn Gamboa of Newsday.
+He remarked, "Young's gotten sharper lyrically and brought some new influences into his musical world."
+He praised the "nice change of pace" on the track "Kamikaze" and stated that "Galaxies", "is irresistible even before its Eurodisco-driven refrain."
+Scott Fryberger of Jesus Freak Hideout stated that the record, "will take the position of 2011's best pop album."
+Billboard magazine stated, "The melodies are so infectiously tuneful that you'd feel like you're kicking a puppy to say anything bad about them... the album has its darker and edgier moments in the aggressive attack of 'Kamikaze', the ambivalent twist of fate in 'Hospital Flowers' and the mournful tone of 'Galaxies'."
+Stephan Robinson of Cross Rhythms praised the Christian-themed nature of the album.
+He noted "Galaxies" as the highlight of the album, "due to both the Christian message and the catchy flying-through-space feel music that sticks in the mind as being a reminder that Owl City really is a top rate talent, despite what some of the trendier critics say."

 Commercial performance

 In the US, the album debuted at No. 6 on the Billboard 200 chart selling 48,000 copies.
 In Germany, the album only reached No. 69 for one week before falling off the chart, charting lower than Ocean Eyes, which charted for 9 weeks and peaked at No. 7.
-In the United Kingdom, the album reached No. 30 in the midweek chart on June 23, only to fall off before the official chart later in the week.
+In the United Kingdom, the album peaked at number 52 staying just one week on the chart.
 In Canada, All Things Bright and Beautiful peaked at number seven.
-To date, the album has sold around 120,000 copies in the US.
+To date, the album has sold 143,000 copies in the US.